thomazyazima/thomazyazima.github.io/week-2/9-BONUS-challenges/responsive-design/README.md

 ## Release 2: Responsify with your pair

-With such a multitude of devices with different screen sizes, it is important to create a web layout that is not tied to a certian screen resolution.
+With such a multitude of devices with different screen sizes, it's important to create a web layout that is not tied to a certian screen resolution.

 Think about how you want the website to look from a desktop monitor, a cell phone, and a tablet.
 Select one of these sizes.
 Resize your screen to mimic that size and see where the layout falls apart.
 Then you can use media queries to target these pixel dimensions.